Connections-Business-Directory/Connections/README.txt

 [Complete Changelog can be found here.](https://connections-pro.com/changelog/)

+= 10.4.47 08/04/2023 =
+* NEW: Add support for the "Remember Me" checkbox in the login form.
+* NEW: Introduce the `account/request-reset-password` REST API endpoint.
+* NEW: Introduce the Account Request Reset Password form.
+* NEW: Introduce `Form::getHeader()` and `Form::getFooter()` so the sections of the form be overridden.
+* NEW: Introduce the Reset Password form.
+* TWEAK: Add support for `implicit/after` and `implicit/before` when defining field label positioning.
+* TWEAK: Minor CSS tweaks, adding gaps between fields and a space between a checkbox field and its label.
+* TWEAK: Set form description in the constructor.
+* TWEAK: Removed unused class property.
+* TWEAK: Add default styling for form confirmation and error messages.
+* TWEAK: Refactor the Form API JavaScript to support multiple forms on a page when attaching event listeners.
+* TWEAK: Remove unused `message` property from the base `Form` object.
+* TWEAK: Set the default value of the `header` and `footer` properties to be an empty string in the `Form` object.
+* TWEAK: Refactor `Form::getShortname()` to not use a static variable as each new form instance must return the current instance class shortname.
+* TWEAK: Add output buffering to the `Form` object actions.
+* TWEAK: Add action before and after rendering a form field in the `Form` object.
+* TWEAK: Add a space between a checkbox field and its label.
+* TWEAK: Add current user can check before registering an admin message.
+* TWEAK: Change filter name from `Connections_Directory/Form/{Form_Name}/Render/Field/Before` to `Connections_Directory/Form/{Form_Name}/Field`.
+* OTHER: Correct misspellings.
+* DEV: Remove @todo.
+* DEV: phpDoc corrections.
+* DEV: Update .eslintrc.
+* DEV: Update the `dist` files.

 = 10.4.46 07/07/2023 =
 * NEW: Introduce the Password form field.
 * NEW: Introduce the Button form element.